 The Anoka County Jail uses video visitation for all social visits.
 Video visitation has allowed us to greatly expanded our visiting hours to better accommodate detainees, their family and friends.
 Visits can now take place seven days a week.

 Visitors have a choice of on-site and off-site visiting.
 On-site visits are available at no cost to the visitor or incarcerated individual.
 Off-site visits are available for a $10.00 fee.

 Visits must be scheduled 24 hours in advance.
 They may be scheduled either on-line or by using the scheduling terminal in the video visiting room.
 All video visits are recorded and may be monitored.

-Please note that visitation is a privilege and may be denied to any person if the inmate or visitor fails to comply with the visitation rules.
+Please note that visitation is a privilege.
 The Anoka County Jail reserves the right to deny, cancel or terminate a video visit prior to or during a video session based upon visitor or inmate misconduct.
-Additionally, we reserve the right to restrict a visitor from participating in all future use of the system, either on site or from remote visitation.
-Please see the website for a list of visiting rules.
+Additionally, we reserve the right to restrict a visitor from participating in all future use of the system, either on-site or from remote visitation.

 The video visitation system used by the Anoka County jail is provided by ICSolutions.
 To find out additional information about the video visiting process, register for visits or address concerns please use the contact information below:

-Professional visitors are not allowed to bring laptops, tablet computers, DVD players, audio recorders, etc. into the jail facility without prior approval.
-However, the duty sergeant may make an exception if s/he believes the professional visitor needs his/her device.
-The visitor must demonstrate that the device is functional and open battery compartments and drive bays as necessary to ensure that contraband is not being introduced into the facility.
+Professional visitors may bring laptops, tablets, DVD players, audio recorders, etc. into the jail facility.
+However, the visitor may be required to demonstrate that the device is functional and/or open battery compartments and drive bays to ensure that contraband is not being concealed within the device.